UW Otolaryngology Diversity Visiting Medical Student Program

 - Completion and approval of UW's School of Medicine VSAS application https://www.uwmedicine.org/school-of-medicine/visiting-students-program

 Applications are reviewed by members of the Diversity Committee, the Program Director and the Medical Student Clerkship Director.
-The deadline is in March in a typical year.
+Applications for 2021 will be accepted between April 16th and May 15th.
+Clerkships will not begin until after August 1.
 Applicants will be notified of the results of the application process on a rolling basis.
 Please submit your application materials and forward any questions to email@example.com.